 The list of eligible countries can change over time.
 For example, New Zealand signed a qualifying treaty with the US in 2018, enabling its citizens to become eligible for the visa from 2019.

-From 2023, if you have acquired citizenship of one of these countries via citizenship by investment program, you will also need to prove that you are a resident of the country for at least three years in order to be eligible for the E2 Treaty Investor Visa.
+From 2023, if you have acquired citizenship of one of these countries via citizenship by investment program, you will also need to prove that you have been a resident of the country for at least three years in order to be eligible for the E2 Treaty Investor Visa.

 If you hold dual nationality in two treaty countries, you may be able to choose which passport you apply with.
 In this instance, it is worth comparing the processing times for the two countries.